This Poet's Corner

 There is the image of you

-standing in the tub, offering
+Standing in the tub offering

 Your father walking dead

-Even Lar needed help with that!
+Even Larry needed help with that!

-Randy is remarried.
+Randy remarried.

-I fell in love
+I fell in love and

-and lost it to natural causes.
+Lost him to natural causes.

 A lifetime has gone by